Parameter Estimation in DAGs from Incomplete Data via Optimal Transport: Introduction

 A natural question arises as to whether one can learn the parameters of any DGMs with hidden nodes without explicitly solving inference nor assuming any structural independencies.
 In this work, we revisit the classic problem of learning graphical models from the viewpoint of optimal transport \citep[OT,][]{villani2009optimal}, which permits a scalable and general framework that addresses the above criterion.

 \paragraph{OT as an alternative to MLE.} Estimating the model parameters is essentially about learning a probability density from empirical data.
-EM and VI are fundamentally based on maximum likelihood estimation (MLE), which amounts to, asymptotically, minimizing the KL (Kullback-Leibler) divergence the true data and model distribution.
+EM and VI are fundamentally based on maximum likelihood estimation (MLE), which amounts to, asymptotically, minimizing the KL (Kullback-Leibler) divergence between the true data and model distribution.
 We here propose to find a point estimate that minimizes the Wasserstein (WS) distance \citep{kantorovich1960mathematical} between these two distributions.
 The motivations of using WS distance to this problem are three-fold.

 \textbf{First,} the measurability and consistency of the minimum Wasserstein estimators have been rigorously studied in prior research, notably in \citet{bassetti2006minimum,bernton2019parameter}. \textbf{Second,} WS distance is a metric, thus serving as a more sensible measure of distance between two distributions, especially those that are supported on low dimensional manifolds with negligible intersection of support, where standard metrics such as the KL or JS (Jensen-Shannon) divergences are either infinite or undefined \citep{peyre2017computational,Ambrogioni2018}.
-This property has motivated the recent surge in generative models, namely Wasserstein GANs \citep[WGAN,][]{adler2018banach,arjovsky2017wasserstein} and Wasserstein Auto-encoders \citep[WAE,][]{tolstikhin2017wasserstein}.
-Underlying WAE is basically a two-node graphical model with one observed node (i.e., the data) and one latent node (i.e., often a Gaussian prior).
-There has also been application of OT for learning Gaussian mixture models (GMM), underlying which is also a two-node graphical model where the latent variable (i.e., the mixture weight) is categorical. \citet{mena2020sinkhorn} proposes an algorithm named Sinkhorn EM using entropic OT loss which yields faster convergence rate than vanilla EM. \citet{kolouri2018sliced} studies the extension of the Wasserstein mean problem \cite{ho2017multilevel} to learn a GMM, showing that the Wasserstein energy landscape is smoother and less sensitive to the initial point than that of the negative log likelihood.